-Peru makes to the list for the third time because of its amazing cuisine.
+Peru makes the list for the third time because of its amazing cuisine.
 Causa is actually a dish made of mashed potatoes.
 It is generally served with seafood.
 The presentation has to be perfect as the dish needs a number of layers.
 The dish may appear simple but it involves two of Peru’s key ingredients.

 This spicy street food delicacy can only be founded in the northern state of Bahia.
 The food is instantly handed over by the vendors after being prepared.
 It’s best to taste it while it is piping hot.
-Acaraje is actually a deep-fried cake made up of mashed black-eyed peas that are filled with a spicy paste of prawns and ground cashews.
+Acreage is actually a deep-fried cake made up of mashed black-eyed peas that are filled with a spicy paste of prawns and ground cashews.
 This mouthwatering dish needs to be on your list of most tasty street foods.

 Aji de Gallina, Peru

 The Peruvian cuisine offers Aji de gallina to its visitors who want to have an idea of the local cuisine.
 It is a stew of chicken shredded into small pieces, cooked with yellow potatoes and the key ingredient “Aji Amarillo“, a yellow Peruvian chili, along with other spices.
 It is best when served with rice.

 Your Peruvian cuisine marathon remains incomplete without the classic Peruvian dish.
 Ceviche is raw seafood in citrus juice.
 The juice helps to incorporate the freshness of the seafood.
 It also comes with the crunchy fried corn, and the main flavor of the dish is provided by a little aji Amarillo.
 This classic dish is available in any coastal region in Peru.

 Patagonian Lamb, Argentina

 This is the ultimate lamb dish where an entire lamb is stretched out on a wooden cross and cooked slowly in a fire.
 A glass of wine just makes the dish more perfect.

-Lechona too is a dish where an entire pig is stuffed with rice, onions, peas and other vegetables.
+Lechon too is a dish where an entire pig is stuffed with rice, onions, peas, and other vegetables.
 It is then slow-roasted in a brick oven for 10 hours.
-The locals along with the tourists are obsessed with Lechona.
+The locals along with the tourists are obsessed with Lechon.